 English is not yet widely spoken, so it is helpful to have a guide to help you understand the language and the local customs.
 Besides, they are there as well to manage the crowd of hawkers in places where you need to take boats.
 You can easily be inundated in some places.

-There are students who volunteer as guides in exchange for practicing their English.
+There are many students who volunteer as guides in exchange for practicing their English.
 They come in groups in popular tourist spots such as Hoan Kiem Lake in Hanoi.

 Always place a scarf in your purse, something you can use to cover your legs and arms when entering sacred places.
 These places often have something for rent or sale at the entrance to enable you to go inside when not dressed appropriately.

 They will not eat you.
 Kindness and respect go far.
 Sit in one of the street food stalls and enjoy food with them.

 There are so many motorbikes, so observe the protocol before attempting to cross the road on your own.

 It is better to use the road crossing with traffic lights.
 Join a group so transport stop for you.
 Always align yourself with the group as the Vietnamese drivers skirt around you.
 Avoid going back and forth in the street.
 You can cross with the street vendor, the road experts.

 The sidewalks are always full of activities.
 Used as kitchen with various dishes being cooked or prepared, living room to entertain friends, or dining room.
 There are cages hanging on tree branches, rooftops, or awnings of stores.
 Enjoy it.